Eduworks/competency-ui/README.md

 competency-ui is Open Source under the Apache 2.0 license, the details of which can be found in license.txt.

-competency is under active development.
+competency-ui is under active development.
 It is currently missing functionality, but performs basic core functionality.